Pneumonia in the adult horse

 - Blood work (CBC and biochemistry panels) to determine the severity of systemic illness.

 - Thoracic ultrasound to visually assess the extent of damage on the lung surface.

 Treatment of mild to moderate cases of pneumonia can be successful, and typically includes antibiotics, anti-inflammatories, and supportive care.
-But in more severe cases, treatment can be challenging as permanent damage can be done to the lung tissue.
-The long-term performance of the horse may be affected depending on how much of the lung tissue is permanently affected.
+In more severe cases, treatment can be challenging as permanent damage can be done to the lung tissue.
+Pneumonia may affect the long-term performance of the horse depending on how much of the lung tissue is permanently affected.

 Types and causes of pneumonia

-Secondary bacterial respiratory infections are most frequently caused by bacteria that live in the upper respiratory tract of the horse.
+Bacteria that lives in the upper respiratory tract of the horse are the most frequent cause of secondary bacterial infections.
 These secondary infections do not always result in pneumonia, but can when they are more severe.

 Secondary bacterial infection symptoms include: